 The College’s vision is to:

 - Contribute to solving the world’s most challenging problems: the environment, human health, energy, water, and poverty

 - Provide a welcoming home to all students, including women, persons with disabilities, veterans, and other underrepresented groups

 - Ensure the success of each and every student

 - Offer excellent laboratories to enhance the engineering learning experience

 - Achieve recognition for our community engagement – regionally, nationally, and globally

 - Attract benefactors who will be proud to support and partner with the College.

 The CSULB College of Engineering offers 11 undergraduate programs in engineering, computer science, and engineering technology--including the newly launched biomedical engineering major--as well as master’s and Ph.D. degree programs.
 Undergraduate programs provide broad education and training to prepare students for professional careers and continuing academic study.
 Graduate degrees allow advanced study in seven areas of engineering and computer science.
 An interdisciplinary master's degree in engineering is available, and a Ph.D. in engineering and computational mathematics is offered jointly with the Claremont Graduate University.

 The College of Engineering ranks high for affordability and diversity.
 Payscale.com ranked the College 7th in terms of graduates' mid-career earnings and ROI.
-And the American Society of Engineering Education ranks the college CSULB 1st for the ratio of BS graduates to faculty, 7th for the number of engineering bachelor’s degrees awarded to Hispanic students, and 15th for the number of engineering bachelor’s degrees awarded to Asian-American students.
+And the American Society of Engineering Education for 2018 ranks the college CSULB 1st for the ratio of BS graduates to faculty, 7th for the number of engineering bachelor’s degrees awarded to Hispanic students, and 15th for the number of engineering bachelor’s degrees awarded to Asian-American students.